 Mental Health Disability Claims

 If you suffer from a disorder related to your mental health, disability benefits may be available from the Social Security Administration (SSA).
 As with physical disabilities, those claiming Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) benefits must be able to prove that their mental disorder prevents them from being able to work.
-But it is often more difficult to prove mental impairment, as opposed to physical disability, while a social stigma against mental illness continues to persist.
+But it's often more difficult to prove mental impairment, as opposed to physical disability, while a social stigma against mental illness persists.

 The following information will help you better understand how the SSA handles mental health disability claims.
 See FindLaw's "Social Security Disability" index for more articles and resources about SSDI and SSI claims.